Aliwesley/Javascript-AKAN-names/README.md

 Thursday:  Yaa
 Friday: Afua
 Saturday: Ama
-  NB:It details information bout the Akan cultureand some of their raditions.
+  NB:It details information bout the Akan culture and some of their raditions.

 ## Setup/Installation Requirements;
 - copy the url on arrow down